 How Can I Help My Case?

 The first step to help your criminal case in Oklahoma is to hire an experienced Oklahoma criminal defense attorney.
-Cannon Law Firm is dedicated to Fierce Advocacy for those facing Criminal Prosecution.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for those facing Criminal Prosecution.
 Once you have hired an Oklahoma Criminal Defense Attorney, there is much you can do to help your Oklahoma criminal defense attorney on your case.
 There are many things you can do throughout the process of your case to help your criminal defense attorney defend you.
 The biggest and sometimes hardest step is to listen to and trust your selected counsel.
 You must use due diligence in selecting your Oklahoma criminal defense attorney, for one so you can be confident in following their advice.

 What can I do to Fight my Case between court dates?